canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 to earlier to get a reference to the selected restaurant object.
 The third line sets the currentRestaurant property of the scope to reference the selectedRestaurant.
-The last line gets a reference to the currentRestaurant property of the scope, and accesses the "name" property of the restaurant object it references.
+The last line gets a reference to the currentRestaurant property of the scope and accesses the `name` property of the restaurant object it references.

-Go out to the web application, and refresh your page; you'll notice a few things.
+Go out to the web application and refresh your page; you'll notice a few things.

-First, when you select a restaurant from the list, you should see an alert box, as follows:
+First, when you select a restaurant from the list, you should see an alert box like this:

 ![](../can/guides/images/3_first_continued/GetterSetterAlertBox.png)